 John Howard Payne wrote the words to a song in 1822 that touched the hearts of all Americans.
 It was reportedly a favorite song of troops from both the North and the South during the Civil War.

 The first line of his poem, later set to music by Henry Bishop, is still quoted today, “Mid pleasures and palaces though we may roam, be it ever so humble, there’s no place like home.”

-As we gathered to celebrate Joe’s life and share memories of him, I thought about the family reunion he was experiencing when the Lord and our loved ones welcomed Joe into the joys of heaven.
-I wondered if loved ones who have passed on were standing on the front porches of their mansions, looking down the golden streets watching for family to arrive.
+One day we will gather for the grandest family reunion of all when the Lord and our loved ones are welcomed into the joys of heaven.
+Sometimes I wonder if loved ones who have passed on were standing on the front porches of their mansions, looking down the golden streets watching for family to arrive.